 Once you have chosen your business structure you will need to file your name with your state.
-To save money you can file one your own.
-Or your CPA can assist you in filing.
+This step is what will make your new house-cleaning business official

-Registration requirements vary by state.
+Business registration requirements will vary by state.
+If you omit a form or have any errors this can delay your filing.
 Be sure to check with your State’s website to make sure you are compliant.

 Estimated Cost: FREE!
 It is free to file for an Employer Identification Number with the IRS

 An EIN is an Employer Identification Number.
 It is a tax ID number to identify employers and certain businesses.
 If you filed as a Sole-Proprietor, you may not need an EIN.
 I do recommend applying for an EIN, though.
 You most certainly need it when you hire your first employee.

 To apply for an EIN, you will need to file a SS-4 with the IRS.
 It is free and simple to apply, so I highly recommend doing it now.

 There are a few ways to apply for your EIN.
 You can apply online (I highly recommend this option, you will receive your Number right away!), by fax, snail mail, or phone.
 The IRS has information on the options for filing here.